 How to Cook Venison Healthily

 Replacing beef and other red meats with venison will certainly help you to eat more healthily.
 However, it’s important to cook your deer meat in a healthy way to ensure you receive all of the benefits.

 Make sure you remove any excess fat from the meat before you start.
 Try to use just a small amount of oil or butter to cook the meat.
 And be careful not to add too much salt when seasoning.

-So, if this venison nutrition information has encouraged you to try some deer meat for yourself, check out our venison recipes.
+So, if this venison nutrition information has encouraged you to try some deer meat for yourself, check out our venison recipes or buy some from our online shop.
 At Stagison, we produce low fat, highly nutritious venison meat, ethically farmed right here in Scotland.
 Please contact us if you’d like to know more.